History Classic Matches Results Collectibles

 In 1980 he purchased the territorial rights to promote wrestling in Hawaii from STEVE RICKARD.

-Promoted wrestling in Hawaii till his death from cancer in July 1982.
+He promoted wrestling in Hawaii till his death from cancer in July 1982.

 MADDOG MAYNE